-Validating the Vegetable Variety Navigator Decision-support Tool Using Recent On-farm Variety Trial Data
+Validating the Vegetable Variety Navigator Decision-Support Tool Using Recent On-farm Variety Trial Data

-Project overview
+Project Overview

-To address these challenges, the Vegetable Variety Navigator (VVN) was created in 2020.
-The VVN is a database of public variety trial results that can be analyzed and visualized to inform growers about how a particular vegetable variety might perform compared to others in their location, region, or globally.
-The VVN currently allows for yield and quality comparisons among varieties of broccoli, cucumber, and sweet pepper using a meta-analysis of data from 288 public variety trial sources worldwide.
+To address this issue, the Vegetable Variety Navigator (VVN) was created in 2020.
+The VVN is a database of public variety trial results that can be analyzed and visualized to inform growers about how a particular vegetable variety might perform compared to others in their location (or globally).
+The VVN currently utilizes data from 288 public variety trial sources worldwide to generate site-specific yield and quality predictions for several varieties of broccoli, cucumber, and sweet pepper.

-Farmer takeaways
+Farmer Takeaways

-• However, improvements are needed as the difference between observed and predicted yields was over 20% for all crops and prediction methods.
+- However, improvements are needed as the difference between observed and predicted yields was over 20% for all crops and prediction methods.

-Project objectives and approach
+Project Objectives and Approach

 Sixteen variety trials of broccoli, cucumber, and sweet pepper were conducted on five eastern Nebraska farms from 2020 to 2022 to evaluate the Vegetable Variety Navigator’s (VVN) ability to predict variety performance.
-Crops were organically managed, and ripe fruit was harvested, sorted, counted, and weighed.
+Crops were organically managed (at most sites), and ripe fruit was harvested, sorted, counted, and weighed.

 The difference between observed relative yields from these trials and relative yield predictions from VVN data subsets was used to assess VVN accuracy and predictive potential.

-Key findings
+Key Findings

-• While the VVN increases grower confidence in variety selection, improvements are needed as the difference between observed and predicted yields was over 20% for all crops and prediction methods.
+- While the VVN increases grower confidence in variety selection, improvements are needed as the difference between observed and predicted yields was over 20% for all crops and prediction methods.
 Future accuracy enhancements could involve calculating relative yields within and among studies by crop type and environment.

-• Regional-specific variety trial data is valuable for cucumbers, but not necessarily for broccoli or sweet pepper.
+- Regional-specific variety trial data is valuable for cucumbers, but not necessarily for broccoli or sweet pepper.
 The current Variety Variety Navigator (VVN) uses aridity index and soil texture for data filtering, but clustering data by climatic or geographic zones may improve yield predictions, especially for cucumbers.
 Citizen-science and crowd-sourced approaches may be more sustainable for generating region-specific data.
 Future VVN development will aim to integrate qualitative and quantitative data for more robust predictions.

 Location

-Sam Wortman, University of Nebraska, Lincoln
+Caleb Wehrbein, University of Nebraska, Lincoln

 Region